Major Study Finds World To Be Sadder And Angrier Than Ever Before, Top 10 ‘Most Negative’ Countries Revealed

 - Congo

 As for the happiest places in the world, most surveys tend to rank Scandinavian counties the highest.
-For example, it is Finland, Denmark, Norway and Iceland who topped this year’s World Happiness Report, which is produced by the United Nations.
+For example, it is Finland, Denmark, Norway, and Iceland who topped this year’s World Happiness Report, which is produced by the United Nations.
 Gallup, however, drew different conclusions, finding the highest levels of happiness and fulfillment in Latin America.

 Those countries’ high scores “at least partly reflect the cultural tendency in the region to focus on life’s positives,” according to the report.